inalef/23people/README.md

 Both ```cloudbuild.yaml``` and ```cloudbuild-gke.yaml``` are in this repo.

 ## GKE Deployment
 In the image, the first trigger called GKE-deployment will build and deploy in Kubernetes (GKE), automatically when there are pushes into the master branch of this repo.
-The deployment runs on top of a cluster of 2 Compute Engine VMs, with 1 Kubernete pod in each.
+The deployment runs on top of a cluster of two Compute Engine VMs, with one Kubernete pod in each.
+This provides availability even when a new deployment is undergoing.

 ![](images/cluster.png)